ntkhang03/Goat-Bot-V2/README.md

 - #### Custom welcome message (similar with leave, rankup (coming soon), custom command (coming soon))
 <p><img src="./bot/source/dbCustomWelcome.png" width="399px"></p>

+## 📝 Note
+- This is a messenger chat bot using a personal account, using an unofficial api and this may lead to facebook account being locked due to spam or other reasons.
+I am not responsible for any problems that may arise from using this bot.

 ## ✨ Copyright (C)
 ### [NTKhang (NTKhang03)](https://github.com/ntkhang03)